Anne Tibble: Personal life

-She was born on 8 December 1906, at Rounton, Yorkshire to Florence and Fred Northgrave who was an employee of the estate owner, Sir Lowthian Bell, and then of his heir Sir Hugh Bell.
 She went to Leeds University, taught for a while and married John William Tibble in 1927.
 They had two children and lived in various parts of England, ending in a cottage in Northamptonshire where Anne Tibble lived alone for the last few years of her life after her husband's death.
 She died on 31 August 1980.

 Works about John Clare

 Tibble was Clare's biographer and "indefatigable champion", and an "anthologist and editor of neglected and forgotten work by John Clare", along with her husband John.
 In 1932 their first book on Clare, John Clare: A Life, followed "five years patient research among the thousands of letters, poems, and prose fragments which Clare carefully preserved…" It was widely seen as a work of importance in its field: "complete and definitive" said one critic.
 The Times reviewer said "It is improbable that the work of Mr and Mrs Tibble… will ever be superseded."
 When it was revised and expanded as John Clare: His Life and Poetry in 1956 Angus Wilson said, "The authors have never allowed their scholarship to weigh down their narrative, nor their devotion to Clare to distort their just estimate of his minor, though unique, place in English letters.
 However, a lengthy review by Geoffrey Grigson pointed to various "critical deficiencies" in the authors' approach.
 Other books of theirs about Clare include Selected Poems, The Midsummer Cushion, and The Journal, Essays, the Journey from Essex.